simplex-chat/simplexmq/protocol/agent-protocol.md

 Previously described duplex connection procedure requires sending 4 messages creating a bad UX for the users - it requires waiting until each party in online before the messages can be sent.

-It allows users validating connecting party profile before proceding with the connection, but it turned out to be unnecessary UX step and is not used in the client applications.
+It allows users validating connecting party profile before proceeding with the connection, but it turned out to be unnecessary UX step and is not used in the client applications.

 It also protects against an attacker who compromised TLS and uses the sender queue ID sent to the recipient to secure the queue before the sender can.
 This attack is very hard, and this accepting its risk is better than worse UX.
 Future protocol versions could mitigate this attack by encrypting entity IDs.